 This led to a further weakening of the mark, a decline in government revenue and ultimately a rapid increase in money printing.

-It was this that began the event we know as the great hyperinflation of 1923, as the crazy amounts of money printed completely destroyed the economy, destroyed the currency and caused havoc in German society.
+As the crazy amounts of money printed completely destroyed the economy, destroyed the currency and caused havoc in German society.

-Lessons for Investors from the Weimar Hyperinflation
+Lessons From The Weimar Hyperinflation